 |5.
 ORDER OF BUSINESS||14.
 ELECTIONS||23.
 ADJOURNMENT|

 |6.
 PARLIAMENTARIAN||15.
-APPOINTMENTS||24.
+TELLERS||24.
 DIVISION|

 |7.
 DEBATE||16.
-LIMITATIONS ON DEBATE||25.
+APPOINTMENTS||25.
 APPEAL|

 |8.
 TITLES||17.
-REPORTS||26.
+LIMITATIONS ON DEBATE||26.
 RECORD|

 |9.
 MICROPHONES||18.
-RECONSIDERATION||27.
+REPORTS||27.
 SUSPENSION OF RULES|

-1.PRESIDENT: The Bishop shall be the Presiding Officer of the Convention.
+1.PRESIDENT: The Bishop shall be the presiding officer and President of the Convention.
 He may call to the chair any qualified person to relieve him temporarily.
 The Bishop shall have full power and authority to take such action (consistent with the Constitution and Canons of the Diocese) as he deems necessary to expedite the orderly disposition of the business of the Convention.

-5. ORDER OF BUSINESS: If there is a quorum the Convention shall proceed to the business of the Convention pursuant to the Order of Business recommended by the President and adopted by the Convention.
-The Bishop shall have the authority, within his discretion, to deviate from such Order of Business adopted as the exigencies of the occasion may require.
+5. ORDER OF BUSINESS: If there is a quorum the Convention shall proceed to the Order of Business set out in an Agenda.
+The Bishop shall have the authority, within his discretion, to deviate from the Order of Business as the exigencies of the occasion may require.